 Why is that important?
 Well, it provides context and insight into the places you might be visiting.

 Let’s say you were born when the Soviet Union was around.
 For decades, the countries that were part of that umbrella were unknown to many.
 It might seem that the countries coming out of its collapse are totally new countries.
-The reality is that many of them are actually old countries with new names for the current traveler.
+The reality is that many of them are actually old countries with new names for the current traveller.

 What’s the deal with the “stan” countries?